Matilda the Musical (film): Musical numbers

+Release

-ReleaseMatilda the Musical had its world premiere at the BFI London Film Festival on 5 October 2022, and was released in the United Kingdom by Sony Pictures Releasing International, on 25 November 2022.
+Matilda the Musical had its world premiere at the 66th BFI London Film Festival on 5 October 2022, and was released in the United Kingdom by Sony Pictures Releasing International, on 25 November 2022.
 The film received a limited theatrical release in the United States and internationally on 9 December 2022, before streaming on Netflix on Christmas Day 2022.
-Sony Pictures and Netflix will oversee home media releases in the United Kingdom, set for Summer 2023.
+The United Kingdom had overseen home media releases on Sony Pictures and Netflix and started streaming on June 25, 2023.

 A sing-along edition opened across United Kingdom cinemas for a limited time starting on New Year's Day 2023; a preview screening was shown on 17 December 2022, in aid of MediCinema.
 This version began in the United States on 6 January 2023.

+Television broadcast

+Matilda the Musical had its UK television premiere on BBC One and BBC iPlayer on Boxing Day 2024, two days after its removal from Netflix in the country.